-4. Weighted OKR
+4. Weighted OKR template

 A weighted OKR template gives you the flexibility to calibrate results based on the significance of the goal.
 Determine your own weighting in the spreadsheet and the weighted scores will automatically adjust.

-5. OKR simple presentation
+5. OKR simple presentation template

 This template provides a streamlined way to display your OKRs in a presentation.
 It adds a layer — labeled key activities — so you can share planned work with cross-functional groups.

-6. OKR detailed presentation
+6. OKR detailed presentation template